onboarding-examples-sonarqube/gradle-example/README.md

 This project is an example of using Azure DevOps for a java/gradle project.
 It demonstrates how to set up a CI/CD pipeline for a java/gradle application.
 We have multiple CI/CD Pipeline examples, one for running the SonarScanner and sending the results to SonarQube Server and the other for sending the results to SonarQube Cloud.

-PLEASE READ OUR SONARQUBE DOCUMENTATION FOR WORKING WITH AZURE DEVOPS PIPELINES
+__**PLEASE READ OUR SONARQUBE DOCUMENTATION FOR WORKING WITH GITHUB ACTIONS PIPELINES**__
-Azure DevOps - SonarQube Server Integration > https://docs.sonarsource.com/sonarqube-server/latest/devops-platform-integration/azure-devops-integration/
-Azure DevOps Pipelines - SonarQube Cloud > https://docs.sonarsource.com/sonarqube-cloud/advanced-setup/ci-based-analysis/azure-pipelines/
+GitHub Actions Workflow with SonarQube Scanner > https://docs.sonarsource.com/sonarqube-server/latest/devops-platform-integration/github-integration/adding-analysis-to-github-actions-workflow/

 ## Important Information in Pipelines
 - triggers are set to only execute on changes to main branch and a specific directory in the project, this can be modified with whatever you would want to specify.